 Vehicles are usually not the only things in the garage.
 What are you going to do with all the stuff currently stored in the garage?
 The bikes, lawn mower, rakes, sports equipment, etc?
 Will converting the garage then require you to build a shed to store all the garage stuff?

 The utility questions are going to depend on the use and occupancy of the garage conversion.
 If it will simply be extending your living space, such as an office or playroom, then you’ll need to check that the electrical panel can handle the additional outlets and needs.
 If you’re adding a bathroom, you’ll need to determine how water will be supplied, and how the drainage will be connected.
-(Be sure to check with the appropriate waste management entity that you will not be exceeding any limits.)
+(Be sure to check with the appropriate waste management entity, to make sure that you will not be exceeding any limits.)

 If the garage conversion will have separate utilities from the main residence, check with the various utility companies (power, gas, water, waste, cable, internet) to make sure they will allow you to do this.
 Additionally, find out the costs to install new services and meters to the garage.
 Adding new services could make the project cost-prohibitive.